Flexys Roundtable Examines Real-World AI for Debt Management

-Kit Wilson, Head of Transformation at Dŵr Cymru Welsh Water.
+Kit Wilson, Head of Transformation, Dŵr Cymru Welsh Water.

 Jim Smith, Professor in Interactive AI at UWE (Bristol).

 Pedro Ferriera, Machine Learning Research Consultant

-Dr David Scholefield, Chief Information Security Officer at Flexys.
+Dr David Scholefield, Chief Information Security Officer, Flexys.

 It’s all about the data

 Our guests were a good representation of the wider collections community, with some organisations enthusiastically embracing machine learning and some just beginning to consider the journey.
 They were able to draw on the panel’s first-hand knowledge and experience, with questions flying back and forth all evening.

 When it came to practical experience, Paul Clark said that in order to use AI, organisations needed to provide a value exchange, with the benefit to customers being better and more targeted service that is smoother and always up to date.
 Kit Wilson told the audience that Welsh Water had learned that an expert partner was critical and that any use of AI had to be carefully aligned to business knowledge.
 Welsh Water, he said, was using machine learning to transform into a pro-active organisation with more insight into its customers.

 The panel concluded by offering some thoughts on what guests should take away from the session.
 They were encouraged to embrace change, to accept that machine learning is an ongoing process and to take account of compliance issues.
 Paul Clark remarked that the value of machine learning was in the quality of the model and the selection of data features.
-Finally, Kit Wilson said the AI journey needs to be as safe as possible, bringing security people on board with the exciting changes that had already brought benefits to his organisation and its customers.
+Finally, Kit Wilson said the AI journey needs to be as safe as possible, bringing security professionals on board with the exciting changes that had already brought benefits to his organisation and its customers.

 Hear more on the forthcoming It’s maths, not magic podcasts